EmilioBarradas/tiktok-app-api/README.md

 }
 ```

-While instantiating a new instance of the application, the puppeteer browser and any default settings of the application will be set up.
+While instantiating a new instance of the application, the default signature service, if being used, and any default settings of the application will be set up.

 ### Options

 If you would like to use your own signature service instead of the default option, you can specify this in a TikTokOptions object.
+See [TikTokOptions](#tiktokoptions) for a definition of the TikTokOptions object.

 ```javascript
 const tiktokApi = await tiktok({